fastai/course-v3/docs/deployment_seeme_ai.md

 ![SeeMe.ai follow up action](images/seeme_ai/seeme-ai-mobile-action-selection.png)

-On [iOS](https://apps.apple.com/us/app/id1443724639), we have added automatic conversion to [CoreML](https://developer.apple.com/documentation/coreml) and [ONNX](https://onnx.ai/), when you upload your *.pkl.

-This allows you to install and use the model on your device, even when you are offline.
+When you upload your trained model, we automatically convert it to [ONNX](https://onnx.ai/) and [Core ML](https://developer.apple.com/documentation/coreml), which enables you to install and use your AI Model on your device, even when you are offline.
+This feature is currently in preview.

 When the model is available to be installed, you will see the install button on the top right: